Last Updated on April 9, 2025 by Hannah Stephenson

 Partly because no amount of time in Cape Town is EVER enough for me, and partly because there really is just so much to do here.

-But with all of that being said, three days is enough time to enjoy several of the city’s best attractions and get a feel for what Cape Town is all about.
+However, three days is enough time to enjoy several of the city’s best attractions and get a feel for what Cape Town is all about.
+I’ve also given two options for what to do on day 3, so you can tailor this itinerary to suit you.

 And I guarantee, you will fall so deeply in love with this place that you will DEFINITELY want to come back.